-The certification and accreditation of part-time teacher qualifications at schools of all levels shall be implemented in accordance with the regulations of
+The certification and accreditation of part-time teacher qualifications at schools of all levels shall be implemented in accordance with the regulations of this law.

 The rights and obligations of part-time, probation, and substitute teachers shall be governed by the regulations prescribed by the Ministry of Education.

 The qualifications of professional, technical subjects, and nursing teachers for military training and nursing courses at schools of all levels, shall be governed by and interpreted in accordance with the Statute Governing the Appointment of Educators.

 The dismissal, appeals, further studies, payment, fringe benefits, severance of nursing teachers in paragraph 3 of the preceding article, apply to the teacher’s relevant laws.

 Nursing teachers that are transferred by authorized educational authorities, who are qualified teachers of health and nursing courses, can not continue teaching due to the revision of military training and nursing courses pertaining to when this law was amended and enforced from 2006 to July 31, 2008, designated ,should be transfered to health and nursing teachers.
 The transfer rules shall be prescribed by the Ministry of Education.